otto-de/logsmith/README.md

 - update the CHANGELOG.md with the changes that will be in the release.
 Please use the provided format and categories to choose the new version number.
 - update the version number in `app/__version__.py`.
 - create a commit with the new version number as commit message which includes the changes mentioned above.
-- tag the commit with the new version number.
 - Use the github action to create a release.
 - Update the release description with the changes from the CHANGELOG.md.
 - Publish the release.